usgs/wdfn-blog/content/api_catalog.md

 data.
 We are considering ways we might someday provide APIs that unify these confusing data siloes in a no-nonsense ["best available"](/gw_bats/#how-do-we-know-which-record-is-best) way.

-[^wlaka]: Water level is the most plainspoken term for this common measurement of a flowing river or waterway.
-Here, it is synonymous with gage height, stage, river stage, and (in a numerically inverted sense) water depth.
+[^wlaka]: Water level surely must be the most plainspoken term for the common USGS measurement of a flowing river or waterway, but other terms in common use include gage height, stage, river stage, and (in a numerically inverted sense) water depth.

-[^dotmap]: There is no comparable web API for generating "dot maps" for groundwater or water-quality current conditions, though these may be considered for future incorporation into a flagship API.
+[^dotmap]: There is no comparable published endpoint for generating "dot maps" for groundwater or water-quality current conditions, though a flagship API may include these in the future.

 [^openapi]: To help with documentation, we are considering implementing OpenAPI specifications for these legacy APIs, which would allow anyone to use modern tools for testing and using them.
 If you